conjugateprior/cbp-border-zone/README.md

 ![](pics/border-zone-pop-proportions-by-state.png)

+On the Twitter version of this graph I forgot to add in Puerto Rico, so the total percentage is a tiny bit higher now.
+Sorry Puerto Rico!

-It's a bit hard to compare these, so here's another way to look at these two sets of proportions together
+It's a bit hard to compare these graphs, so here's another way to look at these two sets of proportions together:

 ![](pics/border-zone-pop-area-diffs-by-state.png)